The Lifestyle

 Photo Credit: askmen

-The cigars are known to have originated from the Maya civilisation.
-The Mayans were known to have a very good taste in smokes and began making cigars since the 12th century.
+The cigars are known to have originated from the Mayan civilisation.
+The Mayans were known to have very good taste in smokes and began making cigars in the 12th century.
 It was Christopher Columbus who tried them and carried them to Europe.

 Photo Credit: Worldsmostexpensivecigar